-The Objectives of the Section 8 Housing Choice Voucher Program, Moderate Rehabilitation Program, and Project-Based Voucher Program are to house income eligible families in safe, sanitary, and affordable housing within the operating jurisdiction of the Housing Authority of Gloucester County ("The Authority").
-Such housing shall be in accordance with the rules and regulations governing the Programs, the Department of Housing and Urban Development's (HUD) Section 8 Regulations, as well as all Federal, State and Local Fair Housing Laws and Regulations.
+The objectives of the Section 8 Housing Choice Voucher (HCV) Program, Moderate Rehabilitation Program, and Project-Based Voucher (PBV) Program (individually referred to as a "Program" and collectively referred to as "Programs") are to house income eligible families in safe, sanitary, and affordable housing within the operating jurisdiction ("Operating Jurisdiction") of the Housing Authority of Gloucester County (HAGC).
+Such housing shall be in accordance with the rules and regulations governing the Programs, the Department of Housing and Urban Development's (HUD) Section 8 Regulations, as well as all federal, state and local fair housing laws and regulations.